|Products / Home||About||Contact||Links|

 What Experts Say Regarding Our Omega-3 / Omega-6 Diets?

-Did you know ?, those grocery items proudly declaring omega-6 content, and for that matter virtually all restaurant fare, rife with omega-6 oils are a detriment to good health?
-The advertising community promote plant oils like canola, sunflower, safflower etc. as great sources of omega-6 and even omega-3, primarily because they are relatively cheap and easy to produce and have high profit margins.
-In actuality, these are sources of omega-6 and widely considered to be the cause of disease and ill health in their over consumption.
-In actuality plant sources for essential fatty acid (EFAs) omega oils, contain little to no omega-3, rather are made up of Alpha Linoleic Acid (ALA) and Linoleic Acid (LA) two Omega-6 components that compete in the conversion process to omega-3, resulting in low production of the essential fatly acids DPA and EHA.
+over consumption.
+In actuality plant sources for essential fatty acid (EFAs) omega oils, contain little to no omega-3, rather are made up of Alpha Linoleic Acid (ALA) and Linoleic Acid (LA) two Omega-6 components that compete in the conversion process to omega-3, resulting in low production of the essential fatty acids DPA and EHA.
 Essentially, the omega-6 ALA and LA are precursor omega-3 because they must be converted to omega-3 by our metabolism.
 Unfortunately, that conversion results, generally, in little omega-3 benefit in the biological process.
-Sources of plant omega-6 oils: flax, canola and walnut oil, predominately of ALA are rated the highest for conversion to omega-3, whereas cornoil, safflower, sunflower,soybean oil, predominately LA, are considered an omega-6 with virtually no omega-3 benefit.
+Sources of plant omega-6 oils: flax, canola and walnut oil, predominately of ALA are rated the highest for conversion to omega-3, whereas corn oil, safflower, sunflower,soybean oil, predominately LA, are considered an omega-6 with virtually no omega-3 benefit.
 An over abundance of Omega-6 results in a nutritional imbalance ratio of Omega-3 to Omega-6 fatty acids.
 What's more, the food/grocery industry's extensive utilization of seed oils,ALA, is chiefly to provide taste/texture to products and for preservation/shelf-life.

-Contrasted to fish oil omega-3 supplements, Atlantic Marine Products seal oil is 20% to 25% richer in omega-3 poly-unsaturates, including DPA which is minimal to non-existent in fish oils Fish oil Omega-3 supplements are often heavily processed concentrates lacking in natural nutritional balance.
+Krill Oil and Fish Oil omega-3 supplements comparatively lack the highlight element DPA.
+Atlantic Marine Products seal oil is 20% to 25% richer in omega-3 poly-unsaturates, including DPA which is minimal to non-existent in fish and Krill oils Fish oil Omega-3 supplements are often heavily processed concentrates lacking in natural nutritional balance.
 This is critical as DPA levels can be 10 times greater in seal oil and is known to be a significant catalyst for EPA.
-About a third of the long chain Omega 3 fatty acids circulating in human blood is attributable to DPA.
-Please, read more on this at the F.A.Q. area below.
+About a third of the long chain Omega 3 fatty acids circulating in human blood is attributable to DPA. (see the F.A.Q. area below).

 Essential Fatty Acids (EFA) .
-EFA's are catagorized in two types, Omega-3 and Omega-6.
-Omega 6 is derived from plant based oils and Omeg-3 from seal blubber and fatty fish.
-A healthy balance of the two EFA's is considered to be 1 to 1, perhaps 1 to 2 times more Omega-6 than Omega-3.
+EFA is categorized in two types, Omega-3 and Omega-6.
+Omega 6 is derived from plant based oils and Omega-3 from seal blubber and fatty fish.
+A healthy balance of the two EFAs is considered to be 1 to 1, perhaps 1 to 2 times more Omega-6 than Omega-3.
 However in North America the ratio is out of whack at about 14 to-25, even 40 times more Omega-6 than Omega-3.

 | Comprehensive resource on Dog nutrition